CyberGems/CyberGems/README.md

 # 💎 CyberGems

-**High-quality, open-source Windows apps — Free, No Ads, No Tracking.**
+**High-quality, open-source Windows apps — Free, No Ads, No Account, No Tracking.**

 *Building polished desktop tools with privacy-first, local-first philosophy.*